-It's common also to see the term "liberal" used interchangeably with "dogmatist."
-What I would myself say is: being a dogmatist commits you to non-conservatism about every potential underminer.
-But one may take a liberal position wrt some underminers, and the third position wrt to others - in fact this may be the only coherent view, overall.
+^{© 2018} The Authors Analytic Philosophy Published by John Wiley & Sons Ltd commits you to non-conservatism about every potential underminer.
+But one may take a liberal position wrt some underminers, and the third position wrt to others-in fact this may be the only coherent overall liberal view.

-If you're reading any given author who uses the terms "liberal," or dogmatist," or some nearby term like "neo-Moorean," and you want to know specifically what they mean by it, you'll have to look closely at what that author specifically says and/or assumes.
+If you're reading any given author who uses the terms "liberal," or "dogmatist," or some nearby term like "neo-Moorean," and you want to know specifically what they mean by it, you'll have to look closely at what that author specifically says and/or assumes.
 There seems to me to be too much variation in the details of different authors' usage for us to have a shared exact understanding of these labels.

-7. In Pryor 2013, I proposed the label "credulism" for a family of views that was broader than dogmatism.
+7. In "Problems for credulism" (op. cit.), I proposed the label "credulism" for a family of views that was broader than dogmatism.
 (The motivating idea was that being credulous was somewhat like being dogmatic, though perhaps not so extreme.)
 In terms of the notions explained above, credulism can be identified with the view that we should be non-conservative about some potential underminers.
 A credulist is allowed to say we should be conservative about others.
-For example, one might plausibly think that a subject who has arithmetic justification for some result can have that justification be undermined by evidence that she's taken a bad-at-math-pill, without thinking any antecedent reason to think she hadn't taken such a pill needed to be part of her original justification.
+For example, one might plausibly say that a subject who has arithmetic justification for some result can have that justification be undermined by evidence that she's taken a bad-at-math-pill, without saying that any antecedent reason to think she hadn't taken such a pill needed to be part of her original justification.
 That would count as a credulist view of this species of justification.
 It permits one to affirm or to deny the further claim that any arithmetic justification is immediate.
-(Perhaps arithmetic justification always requires one to have antecedent PJC for, say, the principle of non-contradiction.)
+(Perhaps arithmetic justification always requires one to have antecedent PJC for the Peano Axioms or the Principle of Non-Contradiction.)

-Whereas only a few epistemologists endorse (a) the specific views Huemer and I advocated about the epistemology of perception, a much broader group endorse (b) views that fit my broad understanding of "dogmatism" (including dogmatic accounts of justification other than perceptual), and even many more endorse (c) views that fit my understanding of "credulism."
+Whereas only a few epistemologists endorse (i) the specific views Huemer and I advocated about the epistemology of perception, a much broader group endorse (ii) views that fit my broad understanding of "dogmatism" (including dogmatic accounts of justification other than perceptual), and even many more endorse (iii) views that fit my understanding of "credulism."
 Indeed, among theorists with explicit commitments, anti-credulists are in a small, polarized minority.
 Even BonJour when he was a coherentist was a credulist (and arguably even a dogmatist, about our justification for claims about what we believe).

-Curiously, most of the objections I've encountered to (a), or at any rate, the ones that my opponents seemed to be most moved by, really seemed to most fundamentally be challenges for (c).
-My specific views (a) may well be wrong, but if they are, I think it's not going to be for these reasons.
-I and most other epistemologists alike have to find some way to meet these challenges to credulism.
+Curiously, most of the objections I've encountered to (i), or at any rate, the ones that my opponents seemed to be most moved by, really seemed to most fundamentally be challenges for (iii).
+My specific views (i) may well be wrong, but many of us together have to find some way to meet these challenges to credulism.
 This paper explores one such pressing challenge, and how we might respond to it.
-For concreteness, and in the theme of this conference, I will draw on dogmatist epistemology of perception as an example target.
-But I think that fundamentally this is really an issue for any credulist.